iulian204/mods/README.md

 # mods
-A collection of some mods for Generations made by me and a few friends
+A collection of some mods for Sonic Generations made by me and a few friends